-As of September 30, 2018, one portfolio company, Francis Drilling Fluids, Ltd. ("FDF") was onnon-accrual status, with an aggregate debt cost basis of approximately \$26.9 million, or 6.9% of the cost basis of all debt investments in our portfolio.
+As of September 30, 2018, one portfolio company, Francis Drilling Fluids, Ltd. ("FDF") was omon-accrual status, with an aggregate debt cost basis of approximately \$26.9 million, or 6.9% of the cost basis of all debt investments in our portfolio.
 As of September 30, 2017, two portfolio companies, Sunshine and Alloy Die Casting Co. ("ADC"), were on non-accrual status, with an aggregate debt cost basis of approximately \$27.9 million, or 7.5% of the cost basis of all debt investments in our portfolio.

 Other income decreased by 24.9% during the year ended September 30, 2018, as compared to the prior year.
 This decrease was primarily due to a \$1.1 million decrease in success fees recognized year over year.
 For the year ended September 30, 2018, other income consisted primarily of \$0.6 million in prepayment fees received, \$0.5 million in dividend income, and \$0.4 million in success fees recognized.
-For the year ended September 30, 2017, other income consisted primarily of \$1.5 million in success fees received, \$0.3 million in dividend income, and \$0.3 million in dividend income, and \$0.3 million in dividend income.
+For the year ended September 30, 2017, other income consisted primarily of \$1.5 million in success fees recognized, \$0.3 million in dividend income, and \$0.3 million in prepayment fees received.